Skip to main content

 What is AHK-Cu?

-AHK-Cu (L-alanyl-L-histidyl-L-lysine copper complex), also known as Copper Tripeptide-3, is a synthetic tripeptide bound to a divalent copper ion.
-It consists of alanine, histidine, and lysine chelated to Cu2+ with high affinity.
-The histidine residue's imidazole side chain plays the central role in copper coordination, while the lysine amino group provides additional binding stability.
+AHK-Cu (L-alanyl-L-histidyl-L-lysine copper complex), also marketed as Copper Tripeptide-3, is a synthetic tripeptide chelated to a divalent copper ion (Cu2+).
+It pairs alanine, histidine, and lysine with copper, and the imidazole side chain of histidine does most of the work of holding the copper in place while the lysine amino group adds binding stability.

 How Does It Work?